You are here

 He teaches the BME 460L: Design for People with Disabilities, in which students create assistive technology that allows older people or people with disabilities to live and work more independently.

-In addition to advising the student group Project Tadpole, which modifies and fixes toys for physically challenged children and helps teach their parents how to do the same.
-Caves was also a part of the 2018 Teaching for Equity Fellows Program.
+Caves advises the student group Project Tadpole, which modifies and fixes toys for physically challenged children and helps teach their parents how to do the same.
+He was also a part of the 2018 Teaching for Equity Fellows Program.

-At the Duke University School of Medicine, Caves is a clinical associate in the departments of Surgery and Medicine.
+At the Duke University School of Medicine, he is a clinical associate in the departments of Surgery and Medicine.